TheoKoppenhoefer/theokoppenhoefer.github.io/curriculumVitae.md

 permalink: /curriculumVitae/
 ---

-Currently I am a mathematics student at Lund university.
-In fall 2024 I will start a PhD at Heriot Watt University in Edinburgh.
+Currently I am a PhD student at Heriot Watt University in Edinburgh.
 You may find that I like maths.
-More specifically I focus on analysis of partial differential equations and numerical analysis though you may find that I have taken courses all over the shop in mathematics (and some physics).
+More specifically I focus on analysis of partial differential equations.
+During my bachelors I also focused on numerical analysis though you may find that I have taken courses all over the shop in mathematics (and some physics).
 I also like reading.
 A lot.
 Besides of that I regularly go out for hikes and cycle rides in the surrounding nature.
 Below you may find an abbreviated CV of me.
 You may also find this abbreviated CV in [pdf](/assets/CV/CV_TheoKoppenhoefer.pdf) format.
 Feel free to [contact](/contact/) me if you have any question, suggestions or remarks.